gpldirk/Mocha-Chai-API-Testing/README.md

-# Testing a REST API in Node JS with Express using Mocha and Chai
+# REST API Testing in Node JS with Express using Mocha and Chai

 ## Project setup
 ```